zowe/sample-spring-boot-api-service/docs/deployment-instructions.md

 ### Run

-You can run the sample server from the z/OS Unix Shell, started task, or batch job.
+Lastly, you can run the sample server from the z/OS Unix Shell, started task, or batch job.

 #### Start via Java Commands